satish-shrestha-4u/SQL_Practice_Challenges_Beginner_to_Advanced/sql_challenges/publications/README.md

 # Publications Schema

-This folder contains the schema files and ER diagram for the Publication database.
+This folder contains the schema files and ER diagram for the publications database.

+Topics Covered
+The challenges are related to topics such as filtering, sorting, aggregations, grouping, joins, CASE statements, subqueries, functions, and basic maths operations in SQL.

+The challenge files are organised by database schema and SQL topic.
+Each .sql file contains practice queries related to the topic shown in the file name.

 The related SQL challenges are stored in: